Daquiver1/daquiver1/readme.md

 - I write articles on topics/ideas that I find interesting.
 You can check them out on [Medium](https://daquiver.medium.com)

-- I'm currently building Lost(A secret project) with two of my friends.
+- I'm currently building unLost(A secret project) with two of my friends.

 - I love to analyze solutions to everyday problems.
 Discussing tradeoffs and feasibility.